Please ensure Javascript is enabled for purposes of website accessibility

 a map of a subway system

 If you are in lower OR upper Manhattan (or Brooklyn or the Bronx) it’s probably easiest to make like Duke Ellington and take the A train (blue in the picture above) from the Howard Beach / JFK Airport stop.
-If you’re in midtown Manhattan, it’s probably slightly faster to take the E train to the Sutphin Boulevard / Archer Avenue / JFK Airport stop.
+If you’re in midtown Manhattan, it’s probably slightly faster to take the E train from the Sutphin Boulevard / Archer Avenue / JFK Airport stop.
 In either case the subway from JFK Airport to Manhattan will take between 45-60 minutes.

 I hope this guide has helped you travel from JFK airport to Manhattan or anywhere else in New York City – if you need to make it a roundtrip, make sure to check out my guide to the best and cheapest way from Manhattan to JFK airport